maiconcrespo/maiconcrespo/README.md

 ###

-<p align="left">My name is Maicon Crespo , and I'm working hard to learn the gears and how build on Solana blockchain</p>
+<p align="left">My name is Maicon Crespo , and I'm working hard to learn the gears and how build on Solana blockchain with Turbin3 Builder Cohort</p>

 ###